 In the “new heaven and … new earth” (Rev. 21:1) “God … will dwell among them (men), and they shall be His people, and God Himself will be among them” (Rev. 21:3).
 Perhaps that will be literally true, but perhaps it means that the invisible bond between the Creator and His creatures will be completely repaired, guiding man’s every thought and motive for good, because God is good.

-“The Son of God … loved me and gave Himself up for me” (2:20).
+“The Son of God … loved me and gave Himself up for me” (Gal.
+2:20).
 Some people seem to think that Jesus loves His creatures, but the Father needs to be convinced by the death of His Son to forgive our sins.
-However, 1:3-4 also says that that “Jesus Christ … gave Himself for our sins so that He might rescue us from this present evil age”, but then adds “according to the will of our God and Father” (1:3-4).
+However, 1:3-4 also says that “Jesus Christ … gave Himself for our sins so that He might rescue us from this present evil age”, but then adds “according to the will of our God and Father” (1:3-4).
 John 3:16 is a well-known verse that says that the Father is the Driving Force of Love behind the Cross.
-We should not think of Christ and the Father as separate or different.
+We should not think of Christ and the Father as different.
 Christ said: “I and the Father are one” (John 10:30).
-That God was willing to become a human being and even to allow His creatures to kill Him, because that was the only way that He could “rescue us from this present evil age”, indicates how much God loves the people He made.
+That the Word was willing to become a human being and even to allow His creatures to kill Him, because that was the only way that He could “rescue us from this present evil age”, indicates how much God loves the people He made.